 In this post, we’ll tackle a few of those questions, including the most common ones.
 “Are there specific massage guns for horses?”

-If you are looking for an equine percussion massage gun and happened to stumble on this post and can’t read further, here are two products we highly recommend:
+If you are looking for an equine massage gun and happened to stumble on this post and can’t read further, here are two products we highly recommend:

-- Ekrin B37—This is not an equine massage gun per se, but a latest-generation device with plenty to offer, a better price, and a lifetime warranty.
+Ekrin B37—This is not an equine massage gun per se, but a latest-generation device with plenty to offer, a better price, and a lifetime warranty.

 But we encourage you to read the entire article to make a more informed decision.

-Equine Massage Guns – The Basics
+Equine Massage Gun – The Basics

 From our experience of reviewing massage guns, we’ve seen the growing interest in these devices, not just for humans but for horses, too.